Microdiscectomy is also known as microdecompression or cervical microdiscectomy. It is one of the most commonly performed spine surgery procedures.

 Some of the common microdiscectomy risks are:

-After discharge from the hospital, the patient has to stay for another 14 days in the country for complete recovery.
-This period is important to conduct all the follow-up tests to ensure that the surgery was successful and the patient can go back to the home country.
+Upon discharge from the hospital after Microdiscectomy in Lithuania, the patients are advised to stay for about 14 days for recovery.
+This time frame is important to ensure that the surgery was successful and the patient is fit to fly back.

 |United Arab Emirates||USD 11000|